lrbuechner/TidalTails/README.md

 # Tidal Tails
-Soon to be complete algorithm to detect the presence of open cluster tidal tails in the Milky Way
+Soon to be complete algorithm to detect the presence of tidal tails extended from open clusters within the Milky Way

 The main project is the "Hyatails" notebook